TayyubaK/SQL-Project/README.md

     * distinct values for columns with text
 * Selected columns to use for queries
     * Used CTEs, CAST and CASE to clean within queries
-    * Created temp tables to clean data that required more extensive cleaning
+    * Created temp tables to clean data that required more extensive cleaning (see cleaning_data.md)
+        * tmp_alls_products - clean source for product SKU and product names
+        * tmp_clean_cats - clean source for mains product categories
 * Reviewed query results

 ## Results